- Native Plant Nursery

 Ironwood prefers rich, moist soil and grows best in dappled light.
 Often found near rivers, ironwood thrives as an understory tree in our Island forests.

 In September, small, greenish seeds can be collected from the trees.
-The seeds are enclosed in a papery sac, with many sacs being held together in a cluster like true hops.
+The seeds are enclosed in a papery sac, with many sacs being held together in a cluster similar to true hops.
 When ready for harvest, the clusters will start to turn brown and some will drop to the ground.
 Pick seeds off the tree if possible.
-When you separate the seed from the sac, you might want to use thin gloves, since the sacs have fiberglass-like hairs that stick into your fingers.
-Plant seeds every 2 in.
-(5 cm) in rows 4 in.
-(10 cm) apart, at a depth of 1/8 in.
-(3 mm) and mulch for the winter.
-If the bed is in full sun, some form of shading should be provided during the growing season.
-Most seeds take two years to germinate but any that germinate the first summer should be transplanted to another bed.
-This avoids the problem of having older plants in the bed when seedlings are germinating the second year.
+When you separate the seed from the sac, you should wear thin gloves and a mask, since the sacs have fiberglass-like hairs that wind up in your fingers and probably shouldn’t be inhaled.

 The buds and catkins of ironwood are used by ruffed grouse and red squirrels.
-The seeds are eaten by purple finch, rose-breasted grosbeak and other birds.
+The seeds are eaten by purple finch, rose-breasted grosbeak, and other birds.

 Areas of Usage:

 We should do all we can to conserve this rare species, as it is critical that we keep as many seeds sources as possible.
 The presence of ironwood should be carefully considered when developing a plan for your woodland.
 It is an excellent choice for under-planting or inter-planting after a mixed wood thinning, and will help provide diversity of height in older forests.
 As well, it is good for landscape plantings where there is some shade.

 Ironwood is rare throughout this province.
 It has been seen in the western section of the province in the Haliburton area.
 Small numbers are found in Cavendish.